-You can set macOS and Windows to use the same folders for things like music, documents, pictures, your desktop, and deleted files.
+By default, macOS and Windows use the same folders for things like music, documents, pictures, your desktop, and deleted files.
 So for example, if you save a file to the Documents folder, it will be in the Documents folder whether you're using a macOS application or a Windows application.
+To manage this feature, do the following:

 - 1 Start Windows. (p.
-31)

-- 2 Do one of the following:

-- Click the Parallels icon

-In the menu bar and choose Configure.

-- If the Parallels Desktop menu bar is visible at the top of the screen, choose Actions > Configure.

-- 3 Click Options and select Sharing.

-4 Click the Share Mac tab and select Share Mac user folders with Windows.
+32) - 2 Do one of the following: - Click the Parallels Desktop icon in the menu bar and choose Configure. - If the Parallels Desktop menu bar is visible at the top of the screen, choose Actions > Configure. - 3 Click Options and select Sharing. - 4 Click the Share Mac tab and select Mirror Mac and Windows user folders.

-Your macOS Desktop, Documents, Pictures, Music, Movies, and Downloads folders are merged with the corresponding Windows folders, and the macOS Trash is merged with the Windows Recycle Bin.
+Your macOS Desktop, Documents, Pictures, Music, Movies, and Downloads folders are merged with the corresponding Windows folders.

-5 If you only want to map some of the folders, click Configure and select the folders you want.
-To map the macOS Trash to the Windows Recycle Bin, select Merge Recycle Bin with Trash.
+5 If you only want to map some of the folders, click Customize... and select the folders you want.